 15. BUNNY HEAVEN ON EARTH

-If you’re obsessed with baby animals as much as me, then take note of probably the best place ever: The Springs Preserve BUNNY HABITAT.
-Yassssssss.
+If you’re obsessed with baby animals as much as we are, then take note of probably the best place ever: The Springs Preserve BUNNY HABITAT.
 The entire property, which was placed on the National Register of Historic Places in 1978 has indescribably amazing exhibits, helping visitors to understand and explore Nevada’s landscapes.
-It’s tough to choose just one thing about this place that stands out [the simulated flood room is pretty amazing, as are the jaw-dropping botanical gardens,] but these bunny domes are what dreams are made of.
-For realz.
+It’s tough to choose just one thing about this place that stands out (the simulated flood room is pretty amazing, as are the jaw-dropping botanical gardens,) but these bunny domes are what dreams are made of.
 It may or may not be designed for children, but visitors can creep through a tunnel and pop their heads up into domes, that are place right in middle of bunny habitat heaven.
-They had just been given food when I was there, and seeing their cute little velveteen noses wiggle back and forth as they chomped some greens basically means I can die happy.
-It’s that awesome!
+They had just been given food when we were there, and seeing their cute little velveteen noses wiggle back and forth as they chomped some greens basically means we can die happy.